RISC-OS-Community/RISC-OS-Community/README.md

 To work on a task make sure you read the Contributing guidelines you'll find in each project.

 ## How to submit my old code?
-Read the Example Repository instruction syou can find [here](https://github.com/RISC-OS-Community/ExampleRepository)
+Read the Example Repository instructions you can find [here](https://github.com/RISC-OS-Community/ExampleRepository)

 ## How do to join?
 take a project and read the Contributing guide lines (instructions to join are there).
 Before you decide to join make sure you have read and accept the Code of Conduct which we all have to follow to ensure a safe and happy community :)